LaravelDaily/laravel-tips/db-models-and-eloquent.md

 ### Directly convert created_at date to human readable format

-Did you know you can directly convert created_at date to human readble format like 1 miniute ago, 1 month ago using diffForHumans() function.
+Did you know you can directly convert created_at date to human readable format like 1 minute ago, 1 month ago using diffForHumans() function.
 Laravel eloquent by default enables Carbon instance on created_at field.

 ```php
 $post = Post::whereId($id)->first();